tschinz/znotes/docs/multimedia/writing/llm/index.md

 # LLM Prompt Engineering

+- **Avoid loaded language**: LLM's works best with objective facts, figures, and plain inputs, so try to be neutral and avoid subjective framing.
+- **Be specific**: Ensuring you specify a response word count, a desired tone of voice, and other specifics will decrease the likelihood you’ll have to request another answer.
+- **Specify what you don’t want**: It can sometimes help to tell LLM's to produce an amenable answer if you also specify what you don’t want it to do.
+- **Provide examples**: Much like a human, LLM's often understands best when you provide an example for it to work with, especially if you want it to produce something that closely resembles something you’ve seen.
+- Ask to **“act like”** someone: Sometimes, it can help to start your prompt by askin to “act like” a certain type of person that would be particularly well-placed to respond to the query you're posing.

 These are some prompts which resulted in good answers from the most common LLM's.

 ## Context collection
 ```